pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

 ## High-Level Architecture

 Just for context, I've been learning Rust since 2012, when it was still in beta.
 I do hope my code is mostly idiomatic but this will be more of a focus on the high-level architectural concepts I've been able to rapidly converge on.
 I also have the compiler and [clippy](https://github.com/rust-lang/rust-clippy) warnings directly in Visual Studio Code, which I exclusively use for Rust.
 Be aware that some rare clippy hints seem to be false positives in my use case, I might be wrong but this explains why you won't see a zero warnings codebase (yet) if you explore the code.
 The latest Rust edition (2021) is used, and I've embraced the change away from the `mod.rs` module pattern.
-All of this is applicable to my other Rust projects, at least those that were actively worked on since the 2021 edition went live.
+All of this is applicable to my other Rust projects, at least those that were actively worked on since the 2021 edition [went live](https://blog.rust-lang.org/2021/10/21/Rust-1.56.0.html).

-Do note that many trade-offs taken will need some context, so I do apologize for the length of this article.
+Do note that some trade-offs taken will need a little bit of context, so I do apologize for the length of this article.
 This context may be the iterations I've made before reaching the current state the codebase is in, or a show-stopping bug I've encountered and the solution I've found to solve it.

-When you look at the main entry point of hncli (main.rs), you can immediately identify two central structures: the client which fetches the data with HTTP requests, and the UI.
-The UI is initialized with a rendering target, the Crossterm backend writing to stdout, and the client.
+When you look at the main entry point of hncli (`main.rs`), you can immediately identify two central structures: the **client** which fetches the data with HTTP requests, and the **UI**.
+The UI is initialized with a rendering target, the Crossterm backend writing to `stdout`, and the client.
 Let's go deeper!

 ### Client